Witch Island: Anna's career slowdown

-Second, Hetty Green was often referred to as the witch of Wall Street.
+Hetty Green was also often referred to as the witch of Wall Street.
 Whereas Anna received the alias due to her proverbial powers, Hetty attained it for her eccentric, crochety behavior.
 There was nothing Anna could do about the very wealthy and powerful Hetty so, not note ever printed on it.

-Third, local references emerged over and over.
+Also, local references emerged over and over.
 An 1888 Boston Globe edition contained a note from Anna threatening prosecution for someone at Austin and Stone's Dime Museum using her copyrighted name.
-Madame Dr. McKnight arrived in El Paso, Texas sporting the moniker in 1892.
+Madame Dr. McKnight arrived in El Paso, Texas, sporting the moniker in 1892.
 Madame LeHoen, the "Witch of Wall Street", appeared at the Corvallis Opera House in Oregon in 1893.
-Katie the "Witch of Wall Street" appeared in Ohio in 1898.
+Katie, the "Witch of Wall Street", appeared in Ohio in 1898.
 La Belle with the same in Portland in 1898.
 In Vermont, Madame H. M. Beaumont carried the label in 1901.
-There were more and in all sorts of places as well.
-It recurred with such frequence that Anna began putting in her advertisements, "The Only Witch of Wall Street".
+There were more, and in all sorts of places.
+It recurred with such frequence that Anna began putting in her advertisements "The Only Witch of Wall Street".

-After spending the summer at her cottage on Witch Island in 1895, Anna told the Portland Evening Express she had great faith in Maine real estate.
-People visiting Witch Island to get a prediction became a thing to do during the Summer of 1896.
+After spending the summer at her cottage on Witch Island in 1895, Anna told the Portland Evening Express that she had great faith in Maine real estate.
+People visiting Witch Island to get a prediction became common in the summer of 1896.
 She generated some mystery about herself when she told some of her patrons she could not see for them through "their" dark cloud.
-A Silverite went to her cottage to goad her into commenting on the Free silver movement.
+A Silverite went to her cottage to goad her into commenting on the free silver movement.
 She predicted an utter rout of the silver advocates including Maine's own Arthur Sewall.